industrial-edge/upload-app-to-industrial-edge-management/README.md

 ![Create new project and app in IEM](doc/graphics/create-project-and-app-iem.gif)

 Now a project containing one application is created.
-You can now start the IE Publisher to upload the application.
+To upload it using the IE App Publisher, you first need to expose the Docker API.

+### Exposing Docker API to IE App Publisher

+To expose the Docker API to the IE App Publisher, enter the following command:

+    sudo sytemctl edit docker.service

+and add this text to the file

+    [Service]
+    ExecStart=
+    ExecStart=/usr/bin/dockerd -H fd:// -H tcp://127.0.0.1:2375

+Now save the file, reload the *systemctl* configuration and restart docker.

+    sudo systemctl daemon-reload
+    sudo systemctl restart docker.service

+To check that the API is exposed, run

+    sudo netstat -lntp | grep dockerd

+You should see something similar to

+    tcp    0    0 127.0.0.1:2375    0.0.0.0:*     LISTEN    3758/dockerd

 ### Publishing the application to the IEM